 1. Boating on a beautiful lake

 The Lake District is packed full of opportunities for lake adventures, with activities for absolute beginners through to those with more experience.
-Canoeing is a fantastic way to be at one with your surroundings, and other activities include kayaking, sailing and dragon boating.
+Canoeing, rowing and speed boating are all fantastic ways to take in these epic surroundings, and other activities include kayaking, sailing and dragon boating.
 Check out the possibilities using the web links at the bottom of the page.
+Or simply enjoy a cruise with a guide who can tell you all about the local area during your boat trip.

 2. A treetop adventure with Treetop Treks and Treetop Nets